kavyachel/mappy/README.md

 ```

 - **The Mapbox-React Bridge**: Mapbox event handlers don't naturally "see" React state updates.
 To solve this, I used Refs to store callback props.
 This lets the map listeners stay mounted (efficient) while still accessing the freshest state (accurate).

 - **Unified Popup Logic**: Opening a pin happens from two places: the Sidebar and the Map.
 To avoid 40+ lines of redundant code, I created a showPinPopup helper inside the Map component.
 It handles the fly-to animation, opening the popup, and the fly-back logic when closed.

 ### Backend

 - **Flask + SQLAlchemy + SQLite**: The API is one blueprint with standard REST endpoints.
 The route handlers just talk directly to the models, which I felt was the right level of abstraction for two tables.

 - **Caching uses Flask-Caching with an in-memory dict**: Viewport query cache keys are rounded to 3 decimal places (~111m), so nearby pans usually hit cache.
 Any write clears the whole cache.
-It's a blunt strategy, but with a single-process SQLite backend there's no real benefit to doing anything smarter.

-- **Serialized Tag Storage**: Tags are stored as a JSON string on the Pin row rather than in a normalized join table.
-That means tag filtering uses `LIKE '%"tagname"%'` which won't scale to millions of rows, but it avoids the complexity of a many-to-many relationship for what's essentially just a label.
-A `normalize_tags` helper handles backwards compatibility with an older format where tags were just strings instead of objects.

 ## API